m-aksoy-altug/toshiba-x-sports/README.md

-# toshiba-camileo-x-sports

-# Turn Your Toshiba Action Camera into a 24/7 Recording Device
+# Turn Your Toshiba Camileo Action Camera into a 24/7 Recording Device

 Toshiba action cameras are affordable and compact, but they don't come with built-in CCTV features.
 This project helps you repurpose them into a continuous 24/7 recording system — automatically managing storage by keeping only the last 7 days of footage.